 Answers to questions such as these can help Banner’s underwriters place your condition within a larger context of overall health rather than labeling you as too risky an applicant.

 A familiar name, more than a century of solid service — these are the reasons many people choose Mutual of Omaha for life insurance.

-That’s all well and good, but we recommend the company for a different reason: It’s accidental death insurance which can pay up to $1 million without a medical exam.
+That’s fine, but we recommend the company for a different reason: It’s accidental death insurance which can pay up to $1 million without a medical exam.

 Unlike many of the other insurers on this list, you’d have to buy a Mutual of Omaha product from an agent, and while you can apply online, you’ll still have some old-fashioned paperwork to sign.

-We recommend MetLife because of its wide range of options that include a no-exam term policy with up to $500,000 in coverage if you’re younger than 50.
+We recommend this company because of its wide range of options that include a no-exam term policy with up to $500,000 in coverage if you’re younger than 50.

 If you’ve spent much time shopping for no-exam coverage, you already know how hard it is to buy simplified issue, no-exam coverage with face values more than $350,000.